stephenbaek/stephenbaek.github.io/_posts/2019-03-30-New_Position_Available.md

 ---
 layout: post
-title:  "New positions available now!"
+title:  "New positions available now!
+(Closed)"
 ---

+<span style="color:red">(Sorry the application is now closed.
+Please check back later!
+Thank you for your interest.)</span>

 The visual intelligence laboratory is actively looking for new members now.
 Apply now!